Luis Garcia Player Props: Nationals vs. Guardians

 Luis Garcia At The Plate

-- Garcia is hitting .226 with a double, a home run and two walks.
+- Garcia is batting .257 with a double, a home run and two walks.

-- In five of nine games this season (55.6%), Garcia has reached base safely via hit, and that includes multiple hits twice.
+- In 60.0% of his games this season (six of 10), Garcia has picked up at least one hit, and in three of those games (30.0%) he recorded multiple hits.

-- He has gone deep in one of nine games, and in 2.9% of his plate appearances.

 - Garcia has had an RBI in four games this year.